-A To Do List for Uber's New CEO
+A To Do List for Uber's New CEO - From Inc.

 It was a surprise, but a pleasant one.
 Neither Meg Whitman nor Jeff Immelt felt quite right to lead Uber back into the world's good graces and into the public capital markets.
 As a shareholder, I'm economically invested in securing a new CEO who can solve the company's cultural problems and take us public.
 But as someone who's been there since almost the beginning, I'm also emotionally invested in the company beyond just an IPO: I want to see Uber succeed, compete and ultimately dominate for decades to come.